0x79H/blog/source/_posts/zabbix.md

 root@kali:~/Desktop/zabbix-4.0.3# zabbix_agentd -V
 zabbix_agentd (daemon) (Zabbix) 4.0.3
 Revision 87993 20 December 2018, compilation time: Jan  5 2019 14:02:48

-Copyright (C) 2018 Zabbix SIA
-License GPLv2+: GNU GPL version 2 or later <http://gnu.org/licenses/gpl.html>.
-This is free software: you are free to change and redistribute it according to the license.
-There is NO WARRANTY, to the extent permitted by law. root@kali:~/Desktop/zabbix-4.0.3# zabbix_server -V zabbix_server (Zabbix) 4.0.3
+root@kali:~/Desktop/zabbix-4.0.3# zabbix_server -V
+zabbix_server (Zabbix) 4.0.3
 Revision 87993 20 December 2018, compilation time: Jan  5 2019 14:02:48

-Copyright (C) 2018 Zabbix SIA
-License GPLv2+: GNU GPL version 2 or later <http://gnu.org/licenses/gpl.html>.
-This is free software: you are free to change and redistribute it according to the license.
-There is NO WARRANTY, to the extent permitted by law.
 ```
 ## 配置zabbix_server
 zabbix server简单来说就是管理服务器的服务器